Registered nurses (RNs) provide and coordinate patient care and educate patients and the public about various health conditions.

 Animal Care and Service Workers

-Animal care and service workers attend to animals.
+Animal care and service workers attend to or train animals.

 Barbers, Hairstylists, and Cosmetologists